-The accumulation of gas, liquid, or solute to form a thin film on the surface of a solid; in water treatment, when activated carbon removes organic matter from wastewater.
+The adhesion of a substance to the surface of a solid or liquid; in water treatment, when activated carbon removes organic matter from wastewater.

 A chamber used to inject air into water.

-The amount of pumping allotted to each contract annually.
+The amount of pumping assigned to each contract annually.

 A water-bearing deposit of unconsolidated material (sand and gravel) left behind by a river or other flowing water.

-A diverging branch of a river which reenters the mainstream.
+A diverging branch of a river which reenters the main channel.

 The highest peak discharge in a water year.